northstowekarate/northstowekarate.github.io/training/fees/index.md

 The first lesson is always free, so you can try it out and see if you enjoy the lesson.
 Prices are £5 per session.

 ### Group Discounts
-Families can train together at a discounted rate, as training as a large familiy can be expensive. £4 per person for family groups of 3 or more.
+Families can train together at a discounted rate, as training as a large family can be expensive. £4 per person for family groups of 3 or more.

 ## Dogi (Karate Uniforms)